adamtimm/katacoda-scenarios/pg_tileserv/02-pg_tileserv-ui.md

 With that in mind, click on the ```pg_tileserv``` tab and we'll take a look around.

+## Service Metadata

+The service metadata provides basic information in JSON format to make it discoverable by other services.

-## index
+## Table Layers

-## Collections and Functions

-### Collections

-Collections will list all of the tables that contain a valid geometry column (```geom```) that the pg_featureserv connecting account has permissions to.
+Table layers will list all of the tables that it has access to that contain a valid geometry column (```geom```).
 If a table is missing from this view that you were expecting to see, you can try the following troubleshooting steps:

 1. Verify user roles/permissions for the service account.
 2. Verify the table has a geometry column and the geometry is valid.

-### Functions
+## Function Layers

-Functions is where you will find any user-defined functions made available to pg_featureserv.
-Note that we haven't added any functions yet, so this page should be empty.
+Functions is where you will find any user-defined functions made available to pg_tileserv.
+Note that we haven't added any functions yet, so this section should be empty.
 We'll go into user-defined functions in more detail on the next page.

-**NOTE:** pg_featureserv only looks at the ```postgisftw``` schema for functions.
-More on that on the next page.

-## JSON and View

-### JSON

-If you click on a JSON link, it will take you to the full JSON response from the API for that particular path.
-As an example, clicking on JSON for Collections returns the response for `/collections`.
-This is what you will need/use for incorporating it into your user application.

-### view

-Wiew (available under the Collections or Functions pages) will take you to a preview page that returns a limited set of features so you can verify that the features are being returned as expected.
-It comes with a basic basemap out of the box.